StrongMind/culture/tech_sessions/cohorts/topics/effective_decision_making.md

 Leverage diverse appoaches to the problem by gathering ideas from the group.
 * Using sticky notes to capture ideas encourages less vocal participants
 * Drawing together
+* Try a "round robin" with each person contributing an idea

 ## Select an Approach